-Depending on the complexity of the component, we use one of our three machines that have capacities of 600, 1,000 or 1,600 tons for the forging process.
+Depending on the complexity and weight of the component, we use one of our three machines that have capacities of 600, 1,000, 1,600 or 2,500 tons for the forging process.
 Each machine is a standard hydraulic press, but tooling changes based on the temperature of the material and shape of the component.

 Components that are going to be exposed to high loads or forces, such as suspension components, are produced with a high-tonnage machine.
 For some components that have a more complex shape, all three machines are used.

-The ingot made from steel, alloy steels or aluminum is formed in a hydraulic press at a temperature of around 400-500°C that allows the metal to be manipulated into the die shape.
+The ingot made from steel or aluminum is formed in a hydraulic press at a temperature of around 400-500°C that allows the metal to be manipulated into the die shape.

 For die forging, the heated metal is then forced into a die impression to create the complex shape of the component.

 After the component cools, we perform safety tests based on dimensional analysis to test for tolerances, environmental standards and general testing to ensure the component exceeds expectations.